Bug2023/Blury-Image/README.md

 # Blure Image
-This project blure the image 0 to 100 %.
+This project blure the image 0 to 100 %.The main idea behind this project is to understanding the JavaScript.
+In this project I am trying to blure Image with the help of JavaScript.

 ## Demo

-Insert gif or link to demo
+Link for demo :

 https://balkrishna-crypto.github.io/Blury-Image/